-If you are a current student who would like to schedule an appointment with a licensed mental health professional to discuss substance use or abuse concerns, call 972.881.5126, go to https://collin.titaniumhwc.com/appointmentrequest, or email personalcounseling@collin.edu.
+If you are a current student who would like to schedule an appointment with a licensed mental health professional to discuss substance use or abuse concerns, call 972.881.5126, go to https://collin.guardianconduct.com/incident-reporting? incident type=Counseling%20Services%20Initial%20Questionnaire, or email personalcounseling@collin.edu.